 ‘The farmer away from home,’ she said.
 ‘They say she may have tried to go there for help.’

 ‘Perhaps, my dear.’
 The doctor smiled at her.
 ‘Perhaps.
-But, one way or the other, she eventually found her way to Brymbo Village itself.
+But one way or the other, she eventually found her way to Brymbo Village itself.
 Such swelling to her face and neck that she was barely recognisable.
 By the time I reached there, it was quite impossible to help her.
 We arranged for her to be transferred to the infirmary, but she expired soon afterwards – the following morning.’

 ‘A single bite?’ said Palmer.